Aldo Leopold’s Burned Legacy: A Forgettable Hike in the Wilderness That Bears His Name

 We had planned to revisit the Aldo Leopold Wilderness in southern New Mexico for years.
 Our first trip in late May 1982 whisked through the area on a loop encompassing part of the Black Range (on a short segment of the Continental Divide Trail), Gila River crossings and more time in the adjacent Gila Wilderness.
-It was too hot in the pinyon-juniper country and the higher elevation Mogollon mountains were too snowy for pleasant passage.
+It was too hot in the pinyon-juniper country and the higher elevation Mogollon Mountains were too snowy for pleasant passage.

 This year, David hoped to make this northbound trek but soon learned that the Silver Fire of 2013 had wiped out most of the southern leg of the crest trail.
-He designed a trip using only trails known to be recently cleared and avoiding the worst recent fires.
-However much older fires had decimated the Black Range Crest and conifer trees are not returning.
+He designed a trip using only trails known to be recently cleared and avoiding areas affected by the worst recent fires.
+However, much older fires had decimated the Black Range Crest and conifer trees are not returning.

-In fact, after two days of hiking badly burned ridges, navigating through New Mexican locust, downed logs and a lot of bare slopes, I was ready to leave the high country.
+In fact, after two days of hiking badly burned ridges, and navigating through New Mexican locust, downed logs and a lot of bare slopes, I was ready to leave the high country.

 Aldo Leopold Wilderness has been called the “wildest wilderness in New Mexico”—but this remote area along the crest of the Black Range likely gets few visitors because much is burned.

-Frequent fires since the 1980s culminating in large Silver Fire of 2013 have charred the 9000-foot elevation crest.
+Frequent fires since the 1980s culminating in the large Silver Fire of 2013 have charred the 9000-foot elevation crest.
 Big down logs, treeless windy slopes, slippery contours, and biting New Mexican locust thorns have marred the legacy trail winding its way through stumps of mostly burned mixed-conifer forest.
 Much will be a dense aspen corridor but that is still a few decades away barring no more large fires or drastic climate changes.

-Our April 2020 hike, second visit in almost 40 years, started on Forest Road 150 to connect to CDT on the Continental Divide, then followed CDT reroute down Aspen Canyon and up Black Canyon to Black Range crest; next on over Diamond Peak, leaving CDT at South Fork Diamond Creek Trail and ending on obscure but good trail over a pinyon-juniper mesa to Forest Road 150 that bisects Gila and Aldo Leopold wilderness areas.
+Our April 2020 hike, our second visit in almost 40 years, started on Forest Road 150 to connect to the CDT on the Continental Divide, then followed the CDT reroute down Aspen Canyon and up Black Canyon to Black Range crest.
+Next, we went over Diamond Peak, leaving the CDT at South Fork Diamond Creek Trail and ending on an obscure but good trail over a pinyon-juniper mesa to Forest Road 150 that bisects Gila and Aldo Leopold wilderness areas.

 See map below for detailed daily routes, mileages, elevation changes, and photos.